TLDR; It still has moments of well worth reading but it also has sections where you hope no-one follows the instructions.

 A lot of this I use for building models to help me explore the system, but it has clearly also influenced the way I model the system in code to create abstraction code for automated execution.

 I’m glad I re-read the book, I’m more glad that I read it early in my career and it provided - along with many of the design books from the 70’s and 80’s a foundation for logical modelling and abstraction that I still use today.
-But I find it hard to recommend to you, lest you take some of its absolute pronouncements as gospel, when they require a more flexible interpretation for the Modern World of Software Development.
+I caution against taking some of its absolute pronouncements as gospel, when they require a more flexible interpretation for the Modern World of Software Development.